banramlo/banramlo.github.io/_posts/2021-04-17-Approximation algorithm(11).md

 "Minimize $\sum\limits_{e \in E} c_e x_e$ such that $\sum\limits_{e \in \delta(S)} x_e \ge \max\limits_{i \in S, j \not\in S} r_{ij}$ $\forall S \subset V$, $x_e \in \\{0,1\\}$" which $\delta(S)$ denotes the set of edges between $S$ and $V - S$.
 Notice that if there is $r_{ij}$ edge distinct paths, we can make a flow of value $r_{ij}$ between $i$ and $j$.
 Then, there should be a mincut that corresponding to that flow from the network flow theory.
-As a result, constraint above should fullfilled.
+As a result, constraint above should be fullfilled.
 It's the same in the opposite direction.
 If we have a such min-cut then we have such flow either.